 These educational assessments must be completed before you can move on to the next step in the hiring process.
 If incomplete information is submitted, educational assessments do not meet the bare minimum or if the supplemental application is not completed by the deadline, you will be notified via e-mail.

 Candidates will interview with Precinct Commanders and HPD Officers of various rank.
 If you are recommended by the interview board, you will move to the next step in the process.
 If you do not advance past this step, you will be notified by the City of Huntsville’s Human Resources Department.

 Step 5: Background Investigations

-Conducted by Internal Affairs, background investigations to include an in-depth review of your previous work history, criminal history, and past drug use.
+Conducted by Internal Affairs, background investigations include an in-depth review of your previous work history, criminal history and past drug use.
 You will be notified by Internal Affairs if any disqualifying factors are determined.

 Step 6: Polygraph Examination